What are the ways of losing or weakening the right to

 right to personhood completely and forever, which is just

-a ridiculous corollary.
-To determine who could abrogate whose
+To determine who could abrogate whose right to personhood would require

-right to personhood would require a system of rules founded on
+a system of rules founded on (first-order)

-doctrinal principles governing at least two different persons.
+doctrinal principles governing at least two

 Within an extrinsic right-duty constellation such a system of

 rules is conceptually impossible.
-By adopting it, the right-duty

-constellation would become intrinsic, and we would merely be
+intrinsic, and we would merely be talking

-about the right to personhood or any right of personhood.
+to personhood or any right of personhood.

 Also to 'alienate one's right to personhood', in the sense of